quidphp/main/README.md

 - [Com](src/Com.php) - Class that provides the logic to store positive, negative or neutral communication messages
 - [Concatenator](src/Concatenator.php) - Class used to concatenate the content of many files or directories
 - [Contract](src/Contract)
+    - [Cache](src/Contract/Cache.php) - Interface to detail the methods required for implementing caching functionality to an object
     - [Catchable](src/Contract/Catchable.php) - Interface to mark an exception as catchable
     - [Email](src/Contract/Email.php) - Interface to describe methods of an objet containing an email
     - [FileStorage](src/Contract/FileStorage.php) - Interface to describe a file objet which has a defined storage folder